Last update: 10 months ago

 There are, however, eco-friendly alternatives that you can consider.
 We are not talking about the costly “green” products that most stores are selling.
 There are all kinds of homemade cleaning recipes you can test instead.
 They require few simple ingredients, minimum effort and provide results that will make you want to try them again.
 Opting for this cleaning method comes with some benefits, too.

 Why is it so important to use natural cleaning products instead of chemical ones?

 Chemical products could be dangerous for people with allergies, sensitive skin and various health problems.
 No matter how threatening they are for humans, though, they are twice as threatening for pets.

-A dog’s nose, for instance, can distinct smells much better than ours – 100,000 better to be exact!
+A dog’s nose, for instance, can distinct smells much better than ours – 100 000 times better to be exact!
 This means our furry friends can detect chemicals like ammonia and chlorine days after the disinfection.
 Replacing hazardous detergents with eco alternatives is a good way to spare their health.

 There are controversial opinions when it comes to the effectiveness of homemade detergents.
 Some people fear that making their own blends will save them money but won’t give good results.

 The truth is they can be quite effective, especially with smelly urine spots on carpets.
 In case you’re still having second thoughts, consider the following: